 All the information are available in the call for admission.

-Download the video of the final competition of the first edition.
+Download the video of the final competition

 On 30 May 2014 the Board of Governors has established a PhD support plan which aims to value and recognize the University’s research excellence in order to increase the visibility of the Politecnico di Torino on a national as well as international scale.
 It also aims to increase the attractiveness of the PhD as a study course, to increase the incoming students’ quality and to stimulate their valuable activity.
 As part of this plan, is foreseen to grant PhD students with quality awards, in order to recognize and encourage excellence in research.
 The global amount to be granted is € 100,000.00 per year.
 The Doctoral School Board has been in charge of defining both the modalities of implementation and the conditions of the awarding process.

 The beneficiaries of the awards are the PhD students in their second or third year.
 Therefore, the 2016 budget applies only to students of 29th and 30th cycle.